Dragoslav Račić: Failed attempt to gain German support for unification of all anti-communist forces in Serbia

 When Račić realized that Chetniks would not be able to resist communist forces, he proposed to Draža Mihailović on 10 August to approach to negotiate with Germans.
 When Mihailović approved his proposal, Račić organized a meeting with German representatives headed by Rittmeister Von Vrede in Topola on 11 August.
 Račić proposed the Germans to organize unified anti-communist front of Serb national forces composed of Chetniks, Serbian State Guard and Ljotićevci, insisting that Chetniks will not wear German uniforms and Mihailović remain illegal.
 The meeting did not have any results because the German representatives were not authorized to make important decisions.

 Probably on 15 August 1944, Mihailović met General Milan Nedić on the meeting organized on initiative and insisting of Račić, although Mihailović reluctantly agreed to attend it.
 The meeting was organized late at night in village Ražana and no written records exist from this meeting.
 In his later testimonies Nedić stated that he explained Mihailović that Germans will soon leave Serbia and that strong communist forces will occupy Serbia, so he proposes to unite all national forces to defend it.
 Mihailović agreed with Nedić and explained that he have enough men to defend Serbia but not enough arms and ammunition.
 Nedić promised to try to get support from Germans and approached to Hermann Neubacher who supported the idea but failed to gain Hitler's approval for it, because Hitler insisted that his support to Serbia could endanger Croatia.

 Retreat to Bosnia

 On 21 October 1944 in Ivanjica, Račić organized a conference of all commanders of the Chetnik Corps and Groups of Corps to decide about their further actions.
-They decided to join the Chetnik command in Bosnia based on the unrealistic hope that Allies will invade Adriatic coast.
-On 4 May 1945 Račić's troops took Fojnica from the Partisans, inflicting heavy casualties on 21st Partisan brigade.
-Few captured Partisans were burnt at the stake and Račić's troops pillaged and burnt Fojnica to the ground.
+They decided to join the Chetnik command in Bosnia based on the unrealistic hope that the Allies would land on the Adriatic coast of Yugoslavia.
+On 4 May 1945 Račić's troops took Fojnica from the Partisans, inflicting heavy casualties on the 21st Partisan Brigade.
+A number of captured Partisans were burnt at the stake and Račić's troops pillaged and burnt Fojnica to the ground.

 Račić was killed in Autumn 1945 near Krupanj as an outlaw.

 Legacy

-In 1998, Dušan Trbojević, a lieutenant of the Yugoslav Army in the Fatherland who was an officer in the Cer Corps commanded by Račić, published his memoirs about this military unit and about Račić during World War II titled Cersko-Majevička grupa korpusa, 1941-1945: pod komandom pukovnika Dragoslava S. Račića.
+In 1998, Dušan Trbojević, a Chetnik lieutenant in the Cer Corps commanded by Račić published his memoirs about the corps and Račić during World War II titled Cersko-Majevička grupa korpusa, 1941-1945: pod komandom pukovnika Dragoslava S. Račića.